geekflyer/jira-to-clubhouse-node/README.md

 ### State / Maturity

 The tool is in early stage and needs better documentation and testing with multiple jira setups, but was already successfully used for a real and successful migration.
-For most people outside of clubhouse inc. (incl. me) a migration for jira to clubhouse is probably a once in a lifetime activity, so expect not too much dev activity around this tool - hopefully at some point in time clubhouse develops an official tool or uses this as a foundation.
+For most people (incl. myself) a migration from jira to clubhouse is probably a once in a lifetime activity, so expect not too much dev activity around this tool - hopefully at some point in time clubhouse develops an official tool or uses this as a foundation.
 Support is as needed (open an github issue or create your own PR).
 Also I very welcome any feedback (positive and negative) as github issue.
 The documentation will be improved a bit once I have some time.